ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

 copyright:

-  years:  2016, 2017
+  years:  2016, 2018

-lastupdated: "2017-11-22"
+lastupdated: "2018-01-26"

 ---

 # Expanding and contracting capacity for vCenter Server instances

 You can expand or contract the capacity of your VMware vCenter Server instance according to your business needs, by adding or removing ESXi servers.

-A vCenter Server instance can have up to 5 clusters, one of which is the default one, and each cluster can have up to 32 ESXi servers.
-If your intial cluster has vSAN as its storage, adding an additional host post deployment increases cluster storage capacity.
+If your initial cluster has vSAN as its storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.

 ## Before you begin